damiano1996/DataIntelligenceApplications/project/Report.md

 Let us suppose to draw a sample whose value is x<sub>0</sub> and let μ and σ<sup>2</sup> be respectively the average and the standard deviation of the the distribution of the points belonging to the pulled arm.
-If the point doesn't belong to that distribution the hypothesis test should reject H<sub>0</sub>, with a confidence interval of [TODO: CONFIDENCE INTERVAL]%.
+If the point doesn't belong to that distribution the hypothesis test should reject H<sub>0</sub>, with a confidence interval of <h1>TODO: CONFIDENCE INTERVAL%</h1>.
 So we have:
 <br>

 <p align="center">